felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

   so that you need not expend much effort hunting through them for the profitable bits, but can get right away to what I endorse and am impressed with." --> Seneca was 2,000 years ahead of me!
+- (p.
+178) "Dying well is dying willingly," I believe that is a dangerous thing to say.

 {{< myrating rating="👍👍" >}}